-We support the Crop Committee's addition of a periodic testing requirement to ensure that copper residues do not build up in the soil to the extent that they pose a threat to soildwelling organisms.
-We would like to see the NOSB include in the recommendation language implementing the committee's intention to "work with the National Organic Program to advance guidance that ensures that organic operations are strictly meeting, and to the extent possible, exceeding the standards established by the product label in meeting principles of sustainability and a sustainable work environment for all those who work in organic production."
-We would like to see the listing changed to reflect the crops and diseases where it is used so that future sunset examinations can make a more informed decision.
-Sincerely, Terry Shistar, Ph.D.
+Support the Crop Committee's addition of a periodic testing requirement to ensure that copper residues do not build up in the soil to the extent that they pose a threat to soil-dwelling organisms.

+Include language in the recommendation implementing the committee's intention to "work with the National Organic Program to advance guidance that ensures that organic operations are strictly meeting, and to the extent possible, exceeding the standards established by the product label in meeting principles of sustainability and a sustainable work environment for all those who work in organic production."

+Change the listing to reflect the crops and diseases where copper compounds are used so that future sunset examinations can make a more informed decision.